jarviscanada/jarvis_data_eng_AllenYou/README.md

 # Allen You .
 Jarvis Consulting

 I am a recent graduate from Ryerson University with a Bachelor of Science (Honours) in Computer Science.
-During my education, I had the opportunity to study software engineering, database systems, data mining and the fundamentals of soft.
+During my education, I had the opportunity to study software engineering, database systems, data mining and solidifying my fundamentals of coding languages.
 I enjoy solving and creating software problems/tasks.
 Currently, I am a software developer at Jarvis Consulting Group.
 At Jarvis, I am developing my skill sets using agile software development practices and working hands-on with applications of new technologies (Docker, REST APIs, Springboot, etc.).

 ## Skills